Dakkers/HNAPI-elixir/README.md

 (This is to initialize HTTPotion).
 Then any of the methods can be called.

 ## API
 The Poison module has two ways of decoding JSON data; one way is by putting the data into a previously defined struct, and the other way is by parsing the data on-the-fly.
-Both ways are supported here; several structs are predefined for convienience, and they have the same fields as described in the HN API.
+Both ways are supported here; several structs are predefined for convenience, and they have the same fields as described in the HN API.

 ### Structs
 The following structs are defined: